MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitresumeio.md

 ## -description

-TBD - The AcxCircuitResumeIo function is used to resume circuit IO after it has been stopped.
+The AcxCircuitResumeIo function is used to resume circuit IO after it has been stopped.

 ## -parameters

 ### -param Circuit

-TBD - An existing ACXCIRCUIT circuit object.
+An existing ACXCIRCUIT circuit object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -remarks